landerwells/Rustify/README.md

 ---

 Rustify represents a blend of modern software development practices, a passion for music, and the unmatched speed and safety of Rust.
 As an open-source project, it continues to evolve, thanks to the vibrant community of Rustaceans and music enthusiasts alike.
 Join us in making Rustify the go-to audio player for desktop environments!

----

-Note: This README is a starting point and should be customized to include specific installation instructions, screenshots, and any additional details relevant to your project.